Your Content Promotion Guide to Grow Traffic

-One of the highest converting articles he wrote was “7 Laws of Sales Funnel Physics Every SaaS Business Needs to Know” for KissMetrics.com.
+One of the highest converting articles I wrote was “7 Laws of Sales Funnel Physics Every SaaS Business Needs to Know” for KissMetrics.com.

-This guest post skyrocketed AutoGrow’s traffic and made the article earned some powerful comments too.
+This guest post I wrote for KissMetrics skyrocketed our traffic and made the article earn some powerful comments too.

 Social Media is on the rise.